IIIF/api/source/api/presentation/2.0/index.md

     * A content resource _MAY_ have metadata pairs associated with it.

 description
 :   A longer-form prose description of the object or resource that the property is attached to, intended to be conveyed to the user as a full text description, rather than a simple label and value.
-It can duplicate any of the above information, along with additional information required to understand what is being displayed.
+It _MAY_ be in simple HTML or plain text.
+It can duplicate any of the information from the `metadata` fields, along with additional information required to understand what is being displayed.
 Clients _SHOULD_ have a way to display the descriptions of manifests and canvases, and _MAY_ have a way to view the information about other resources.

     Usage:
     {: .usage}